lena-stevanoska/gettingandcleaningdata/Readme.md

 To run the script use the following process:

 1. Save the script in the folder that contains the "UCI HAR Dataset" folder, which is the extracted zip file from the link above.
+2. The script uses the following packages, please, make sure you have them installed before running the script:

+dplyr
+tidyr
+reshape2
+sqldf

-2. In R execute the following command: source("run_analysis.R")
+3. In R execute the following command: source("run_analysis.R")

 It will display the finaldata dataset (which is the resulting dataset of all the transformations) in a nice tabulated output.